home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Scene events (Value Notification)

 Value Notifications are used for stateless values, like `Central Scenes` and `Scene Activation`.
+These events fire with the `zwave_js_value_notification` event type.

 Value Notification example: